amaralibey/gsv-cities/README.md

 # Also, either use BILINEAR or BICUBIC interpolation when resizing.
 # The model with 4096-dim output has been trained with images resized with bicubic interpolation
 # The model with 8192-dim output with bilinear interpolation
-# ConvAP works with all image sizes, but best performance can be achieved when resizing the training resolution
+# ConvAP works with all image sizes, but best performance can be achieved when resizing to the training resolution

 model = VPRModel(backbone_arch='resnet50',
                  layers_to_crop=[],